(go to FAQ page)

 - Place pot in position, as a template.

-- Mark edge of hole, just 2 to 3″ from side of pot.
+- Mark edge of hole, about 2″ to 3″ from side of pot.

 - Carefully remove plant from pot.
 Pull & spread out loose roots.